What Is eBay AutoCheck?

 - Outstanding recalls: If previous owners did not take care of recall issues, these will be noted on the report.

 What AutoCheck Doesn't Track

 Some eBay users consider seller feedback to be an important part of shopping on the platform.
 The AutoCheck report itself doesn't provide any of the feedback, so shoppers have to rely on the seller's eBay profile for reviews, including their customer service.

 While the auto report states if a vehicle was classified as a lemon or in major accidents, it doesn't provide information on whether it needs maintenance or if there is any cosmetic damage.

+AutoCheck reports issues, but it doesn't take care of those issues for you.
 There may be additional steps for closing on the vehicle purchase, registration, and licensing.
-AutoCheck does not provide any information on these possible occurrences, leaving it up to the consumer to make sure they acquire the information needed.
+AutoCheck does not provide any information on these possible occurrences, leaving it up to consumers to make sure they acquire the information needed.

 - AutoCheck is an affiliate of Experian, one of the three credit bureaus, making it fairly trustworthy and reliable.